senolmurat/senolmurat/README.md

 ### Hi there 👋
-#### I'm graduated from Marmara Univeristy CSE in 2021.
+#### I graduated from Marmara Univeristy CSE in 2021.
 Mostly interested in app development(Web & Mobile).And I also like to create mods for the games like Skyrim , Crusader Kings 3 and some other games.